 Greg has shot some of the World’s most famous actors as well as many high profile advertising campaigns for the likes of Hilfiger, Dunhill and Lacoste.
 More recently he has combined traditional still photography and motion capture to create ‘Motos’ (moving photos) which has led him into directing.

 Stephen has aided Greg in his transition to directing by shooting his first two short films, ‘Sergeant Slaughter: My Big Brother’ – starring Tom Hardy, and ‘Tell Tale’ – starring Carla Gugino, Adam Arkin, Jesse Spencer and Clifton Collins Jnr. and for which he won Best Cinematography awards alongside Greg at both the Burbank International and New York Short Film Festivals.

-Stephen has shot innumerable short films and promos for a diverse range of directors.
-Fully conversant with the latest technologies in both film and digital image acquisition, he is familiar with the 16mm, 35mm and HD formats, and has worked several times with ARRI’s D-21 and ALEXA cameras, as well as the RED One and RED Epic.
+Fully conversant with the latest technologies in both film and digital image acquisition, he is familiar with the 16mm, 35mm and HD formats, and has worked numerous times with his own the RED Epic Dragon as well as ARRI’s ALEXA cameras.

 Stephen is also influenced and inspired by the work of fellow cinematographers such as Janusz Kaminski, Roger Deakins, Darius Khondji, Haskell Wexler, Gordon Willis and Remi Adefarasin.